StudySmarter - The all-in-one study app.

 What is the best response to tragic loss?
-In Elizabeth Bishop's "Sestina" (1956), a grandmother and granddaughter respond to loss in drastically different ways.
+In "Sestina" (1956) by Elizabeth Bishop, a grandmother and granddaughter respond to loss in drastically different ways.
 Although it helps them cope, their different approaches lead to emotional isolation and a disconnect between the two of them.
 Invoking the repetitive nature of a sestina to stress certain images and ideas, Bishop's "Sestina" examines themes like grief and loss, the home and family, and emotional isolation.

 Frequently noted imagery

 Rain beating on the roof of the house